 The next thing that is crucial is, if you are billing on an hourly basis, make sure that all hours are getting put in on a timely basis so that each invoice that goes out to a client includes all hours during that period.

 This is not only good for managing cash flow, but it is also good for client relations.
-Clients hate getting billed months late for five hours of work that was entered into the system late – that will be a lot harder to collect than a timely invoice.
+Clients hate it when you bill them months late for five hours of work entry into the system late – that will be a lot harder to collect than a timely invoice.
 If you have multiple lawyers in your firm, you should have a clearly articulated rule and incentive or disincentive to make sure that attorneys keep up with their time.
 Attorneys are notoriously terrible at doing this.

-For example, you could have a rule that no attorneys may be more than five days behind in putting in their hours, and their bonuses/raises in a certain year should be tied to not getting more than five days behind more than, say, three times in a year.
-Alternately, you could pay a small bonus at the end of the year to everyone who never got more than five days behind.
+For example, you could have a rule that no attorneys may be delay more than 5 days.
+Further you can add that their bonuses/raises in a certain year should be tied to the same.
+Alternately, you could pay a small bonus yearly who never got more than five days behind.

-One additional point if you are a transactional attorney is that the best time to get paid is at or prior to the closing of a transaction (or at worst a few days after).
+If you are a transactional attorney, it is best to get your payments at or prior to the closing.
 After closing, it will be a lot harder to collect.
-Make every effort to have all hours up-to-date at the time of closing and, if there is fund flow, see if payment of your fees can be inserted as part of fund flow.
+Make every effort to have all hours up-to-date at the time of closing.
+If there is fund flow, see if payment if you can add payments in fund flow.

-This is where a financial institution makes a loan to you on the basis of your unpaid receivables, and either takes a security interest in those receivables (in the case of invoice financing) or actually takes an assignment of those receivables (in the case of invoice factoring).
+This is where a financial institution makes a loan to you on the basis of your unpaid receivables.
+They either takes a security interest in those receivables or actually takes an assignment of those receivables.

-Your loan will be a percentage of the receivables (which will depend on many factors, such as how overdue the invoice is, the creditworthiness of the debtor, etc), so you will be giving up a small percentage of those receivables in order to get the funds now instead of when the invoice is due.
+Your loan will be a percentage of the receivables, depending on how overdue the invoice is, the creditworthiness, etc. So you will give a percentage of those to get the funds instead of when the invoice is due.

 Also, you will have to pay an additional flat fee.
-In the case of invoice factoring, since the receivables are assigned to the financial institution, it is the financial institution that collects the invoice so you would involve a third party in the relationship between you and your client.
+In the case of invoice factoring, assigning receivables to the financial institution collects the invoice.
+This allows you to involve a third party in the relationship between you and your client.

 You will want to look into the methods by which the financial institution does its collections.
-In the case of invoice financing, you will have to pay the financial institution the full amount of the invoice at the time of its receipt.
+In the case of invoice financing, you will have to pay the financial institution the full amount of the invoice.

 Most of what I mentioned above applies to lawyers billing by the hour.
-If you work on a contingency basis, cash flow slumps are a lot harder to avoid (unless you say Boies, Schiller Flexner), but one option you could look into is litigation financing in which a financial institution (not involved in the suit) provides capital to a plaintiff involved in litigation in return for a portion of any financial recovery from the lawsuit.
+If you work on a contingency basis, law firm’s cash flow slumps are a lot harder to avoid (unless you say Boies, Schiller Flexner).
+However, one option you could look into is litigation financing.
+Here, a financial institution (not involved in the suit) provides capital to a plaintiff in litigation.
+It returns for a portion of any financial recovery from the lawsuit.

 The plaintiff, in turn, can use the funds to pay the lawyers.
-This is something you need to discuss with your client since it involves them, and it is also something that may not be available for all types of lawsuits.
+This is something you need to discuss with your client since it involves them.
+Moreover, it is also something that may not be available for all types of lawsuits.

-With the above-mentioned expert opinions, law firms can surely tackle cash flow challenges by addressing them with the best possible solutions.
-However, when it comes to accounting for law firms, owners need to understand that it is not a one-time affair as consistent efforts need to be put in place when it comes to managing the accounts receivable and payable process, eventually leading to positive cash flow.
+With the above-mentioned expert opinions, law firm’s can surely tackle cash flow challenges by implementing solutions.
+However, when it comes to accounting for law firms, owners need to understand that it is not a one-time affair.
+As a lawyer, you need to put in consistent efforts to manage AP and AR to achieve positive cash flow.

 Thought-leadership articles, blogs, case studies on how to optimize operations, makes processes efficient, reduce costs, be future-ready – Stay abreast with our newsletter.